andersmurphy/andersmurphy-blog/resources/posts/2019-06-04-clojure-a-debug-macro-for-threading-macros-using-tap.md

  {:fn (map inc [1 2 3 4 5]), :ret (2 3 4 5 6)}]
 ```

 There are two issues with the output of our macro.
 The first is that it wrote three steps to the `debug` atom and there should only be two.
-The second is that we are only interested in the function for the second step `(filter odd?)`, not the whole chain of functions up to that point `(filter odd? (debug* (map inc [1 2 3 4 5])))`.
+The second is that we only want to show `(filter odd?)` for the second step, not the whole chain of functions up to that point `(filter odd? (debug* (map inc [1 2 3 4 5])))`.

 ### Multiple evaluation and variable capture